 Angostura bitters are made of herbs and spices with a cinnamon spice flavor.
 Angostura bitters are used in Old Fashioned cocktails, the classic Manhattan, and most whiskey cocktails

 Orange bitters are made from a blend of tropical oranges and spices.
-They are also used in whiskey cocktails, Old fashions, gin cocktails, and so many others.
+They are also used in whiskey cocktails, Old fashions, gin cocktails, and many others.

-Peychaud’s bitters are a little sweeter with hints of candied cherry, clove, and orange.
+Peychaud’s bitters are a little sweeter, with hints of candied cherry, clove, and orange.
 It still has a bitter finish and is beautiful in a Sazerac cocktail.

-Simple syrups are one of the easiest ways to improve your cocktails and really get creative in the kitchen.
+Simple syrups are one of the easiest ways to improve your cocktails and get creative in the kitchen.
 Simple syrup is equal parts water and sugar simmered over heat to create a sweetened syrup to use in beverages where granulated sugar won’t dissolve.
 The recipe is pretty simple; equal parts water and sugar.
 You can add flavors to your syrups by simmering fruits and herbs in the pot.

 Here are two recipes that I use pretty often in the fall and winter months:

-You can make clear ice by filling a small cooler (one that will fit in your freezer) and fill it with 4 to 5 inches of warm tap water, but not hot water.
+You can make clear ice by filling a small cooler (one that will fit in your freezer) and filling it with 4 to 5 inches of warm tap water, but not hot water.
 Place the cooler inside your freezer with the lid off and freeze in the cooler for 18 to 22 hours until several inches of the water has frozen.
-You’ll want to still have some water left under the ice, which prevents the ice from getting cloudy.
-Once it’s frozen, you will take a serrated knife and carve out your ice.
+You’ll want to have still some water left under the ice, which prevents the ice from getting cloudy.
+Once it’s frozen, you take a serrated knife and carve out your ice.

 You can also purchase ice trays that get the job done just as well.
-I currently use this one from Clearly Frozen and I love it!
+I currently use this one from Clearly Frozen, and I love it!

-Knowing when to Shake vs. when to Stir
+When to Shake vs. Stir